 Limited Clients.
 Proven Results.

-We will help you avoid the points associated with your speeding ticket.
-In South Amherst, Ohio, traffic violations, including speeding tickets typically result in a minimum of 2 points and a maximum of 6 points on your driving record.
-Most car insurance companies will increase your premium as the points on your driving record increase.
-The BMV will suspend your license once you get 12 points.
+Do you need to avoid the points associated with your speeding ticket?
+In South Amherst, Ohio, most speeding tickets result in anywhere from 2 to 6 points on your driving record.
+Auto insurance companies will increase your premium based on the number of points on your driving record.
+If you get 12 points the Ohio Bureau of Motor Vehicles will suspend your license.

 Speeding Ticket Points in South Amherst, Ohio

 Clients call us to avoid points on their driving record.
 Points are added to your record depending on the specific circumstances of the offense.
 For example, if you get a speeding ticket and are convicted for speeding:

 30 MPH or more over the posted speed limit, a conviction will result in 4 points on your driving record.

 Contact a Speeding Ticket Attorney in South Amherst today to discuss the possible penalties associated with your speeding ticket.

 Conviction of a speeding ticket typically results in a fine and points being added to the offender's driving record.
 It should be noted that many cities have their own local laws that increase minor speeding tickets to a more serious offense with more serious consequences.